What you consume may have a dramatic effect on your risk

-The best way to avoid prostate cancer is through lifestyle modifications, which means learning about both detrimental and beneficial approaches.
-There are a host of things that may increase your risk and others that may decrease your likelihood of prostate cancer.
-Your family history does not mean you can’t alter gene expression with the choices you make.
+The best way to avoid prostate cancer is through lifestyle modifications.
+There are a host of things that may increase your risk and others that may decrease your likelihood of prostate cancer, regardless of family history.

 What may increase the risk of prostate cancer?
 Contributing factors include obesity, animal fat and supplements, such as vitamin E and selenium.
 Equally as important, factors that may reduce risk include vegetables, especially cruciferous, and tomato sauce or cooked tomatoes.

 In the SELECT trial, a randomized clinical trial (RCT), a dose of 400 mg of vitamin E actually increased the risk of prostate cancer by 17 percent (2).
 Though significant, this is not a tremendous clinical effect.
 It does show that vitamin E should not be used for prevention of prostate cancer.
 Interestingly, in this study, selenium may have helped to reduce the mortality risk in the selenium plus vitamin E arm, but selenium trended toward a slight increased risk when taken alone.
 I would not recommend that men take selenium or vitamin E for prevention.

 Obesity showed conflicting results, prompting the study authors to analyze the results further.
 According to a review of the literature, obesity may slightly decrease the risk of nonaggressive prostate cancer, however increase risk of aggressive disease (3).
 The authors attribute the lower incidence of nonaggressive prostate cancer to the possibility that it is more difficult to detect the dis-ease in obese men, since larger prostates make biopsies less effective.
 What the results tell us is that those who are obese have a greater risk of dying from prostate cancer when it is diagnosed.